The Fundamentals Of Branding

 After the session delegates will leave with a better understanding of the history of our industry; what is applicable now; what has changed and what hasn’t.
 They’ll have access to useful case-studies, insight into the power of creativity and the ability to discuss bigger issues with clients from an informed position with supporting evidence.
 Delegates will also complete a marked essay after the course based on the learnings during the day, if they do well in this essay they will receive a MIPA star.

-Paul Bainsfair commented: “I’m thrilled the Fundamentals Of Branding course was so successful last year that we are running it again in 2017.
-We have secured the same brilliant speakers; the great sage Paul Feldwick, Ollie Feldwick, Victoria Buchanan, Nick Vale and the course will be run again by the irrepressible Merry Baskin.
+Paul Bainsfair commented: “I’m thrilled we have seen over 70 people through the Fundamentals Of Branding course since we launched it at the end of 2016 and am pleased to say we are running it again this spring in London and in Birmingham in the Autumn because of demand.
+We are lucky to have secured the same brilliant line up; the course chair will be the irrepressible Merry Baskin, we have the great sage Paul Feldwick, Ollie Feldwick, Victoria Buchanan, Nick Vale and this time round we are pleased to announce Patrick Collister as our keynote speaker.
 You only have to look at the feedback from delegates of the last course to see how invaluable the day is.”

 Copywriter: “When I was initially enrolled on this course, I held some doubts about the value I could gain from learning about the fundamentals of branding.
 Ever the cynic, I wondered whether it might be more suited for individuals working on the planning/account side.
 I don’t think I could have been more wrong.
 All the contributors were highly engaging and offered incredible industry insight.
 A fantastic course.”